Ozone-depleting substances - ODS - (Controlled Substances)

 Customs procedure:

-The licensing requirement applies for all import and export procedures (thus including special procedures such as transit, customs warehousing etc.), except for goods in temporary storage and re-export after temporary storage.
-Non-refillable containers (empty or not) are prohibited under all import/export, including temporary storage, unless for laboratory uses.
+The licensing requirement applies for all import, export and transit procedures (special procedures such as customs warehousing are included), except for goods in temporary storage and re-export after temporary storage.
+Non-refillable containers (empty or not) are prohibited under all import/export/transit, including temporary storage, unless for laboratory uses.

 Country restrictions:

-The Regulation under Article 19 prohibits the import of ODS listed in Annex I and of products and equipment containing or relying on such substances from any country not party to the Montreal Protocol.
+The ODS Regulation under Article 19 prohibits the import and export of ODS listed in Annex I and of products and equipment containing those substances or whose functioning relies upon those substances from any country not party to the Montreal Protocol.

 Q5.
 Cite the law, regulation and/or administrative order under which the licensing is maintained.
 Is the licensing statutorily required?
 Does the legislation leave designation of products to be subjected to licensing to administrative discretion?
 Is it possible for the government (or the executive branch) to abolish the system without legislative approval?